nishalrai/nishalrai.github.io/_posts/2024-04-27-process-injection-DLL-injection.md

 ## Process Injection - DLL Injection
-DLL Injection falls under process injection techniques.
-Unlike loading shellcode into a running process, DLL Injection involves injecting and loading a malicious DLL into the running process.
+DLL Injection is a kind of process injection techniques but unlike loading shellcode into a running process, DLL Injection involves injecting and loading a malicious DLL into the running process.

 **What is DLL?**
 Think of it as libraries needed to run a program.
 These libraries can be used by different programs at the same time.
 But in order to use such libraries/DLL/modules, a program needs to have them imported while compiling their code.
 When the DLL is loaded, it will execute the main function within the DLL, which is **DllMain**.
 Here in the image below, we can see the list of modules/DLLs that a program can have, for example, for `Calc.exe`.

 <img alt="" class="bf jp jq dj" loading="lazy" role="presentation" src="https://raw.githubusercontent.com/nirajkharel/nirajkharel.github.io/master/assets/img/images/proc-injection-dll-inject-2.png">